-King's College London and the China Scholarship Council (CSC) signed an agreement in April 2009 to jointly fund PhD students to pursue research degrees at King's.
-The agreement was signed by Professor Rick Trainor, Principal of King's, and Li Jianmin, Deputy Secretary-General, China Scholarship Council, in Beijing.
+King's College London and the China Scholarship Council (CSC) hold an agreement to jointly fund PhD students to pursue research degrees at King's.

 As part of the agreement, successful applicants will receive a scholarship that covers the tuition fee and an annual living allowance that includes overseas student health cover, a return airfare to London and visa application fees.

 Application Start: 10 November 2016

 Applications will be invited from 10 November 2016 and will close on 31 January 2017 at 16:00 GMT sharp